ryanshim24/CheatSheet/README.md

 Start the project and start adding dependencies that you might need!

 * npm init
-* Ex) npm install --save express ejs pg lodash sequelize sequelize-cli
+* Ex) npm install --save express ejs pg lodash sequelize sequelize-cli bcrypt

 If your going to incoporate database create one and sequelize the project